amr-abdelhamid/refbook/manuscript/main.md

 Next, we should concentrate on more decoupling modules and create a solo-deployable components.
 At this stage, we should work more on polishing interfaces, move away un-needed interface methods and interface parameters.
 Some useful refactorings at this stage are:

 * Change Method Signature (to remove or reorder method parameters)
+* Introduce Parameter
-* Introduce Parameter or Parameter Object
+* Introduce Parameter Object
 * Turn Public Methods Private

 ![](images/divideandconquer/components.png)

 You may stop at this stage.
-Or, you move to the next step and turn components into services.
+Or, you may move to the next step and turn components into services.
 Remind you that you may chose to do so only if you find it *valuable and safe*.

 ![](images/divideandconquer/services.png)

 ## Types of software components - Strategies for breaking code apart

 This section is a primer about types of software components.
-As you may expect, software components may take some universal types which many experienced developers have noted.
+As you may expect, software components may take some universal types that many experienced developers have noted.
 This will help you detect/uncover modules and enhance your code structure more effectively and efficiently.
-In this section, we will cover these types of software modules/components:

-* Functional (or business)
-* Utility
-* Port
-* View
-* Archtypes (or Code types)
-* Architectural style

-Before we do that, These are two guidelines for breaking code apart:
+Firsly, before we explain types of components, the following two guidelines are the general strategy for breaking code apart:

 > *Guideline 1: Group similar code together!*

-But, what if the component gets very large, the answer is a second guideline:
+If the component gets very large, then follow this second guideline:

 > *Guideline 2: If a module becomes large, look for similar code inside it, and reapply the first guideline.*

 Note that determining whether or not a component is large is a subjective decision.
-In the meanwhile, There 3-30 "rule of thumb" may give indication whether a module or component is becoming big.
+In the meanwhile, the *3-30* rule of thumb may give an indication whether a module or component is becoming big.
 It states that a module may provide at least 3 and at most 30 interface methods or functions.

+Next, in the remaining part of this section, we will cover the following types of software components.
+These are the most universal and commonly used ones:

+1. Functional (or business)
+1. Utility
+1. Port
+1. View
+1. Archtypes (or Code types)
+1. Architectural style

 #### Functional (or Business)

-The first thing to think about while grouping similar code together is the business functions.
-The reason is that they are the easiest to detect and results in the most cohesive module type.
+The first thing to think about is to group similar business functions together.
+It is the easiest type of similarity to detect and results in the most cohesive module type.
 The strategy of partitioning code according to business function results in a system abstraction which is more comprehensible and easier to read and understand.

 #### Utility